 Alii’s hand clenched the man’s shoulder convulsively.
 Pinkpunk took her hand in his and looked for several seconds into her eyes with their long horizontal pupils.
 The life was fading from those eyes, and then it left her wounded body.
 By this time, the tank had disappeared completely from the battlefield.
 According to the human tradition, Pinkpunk closed the woman’s eyes with his hand, then he stood up and turned to Mick, who was crumpling his hat.

 ‘We need to bury her.
 I do not know their traditions, so we will bury her according to ours.’

 ‘No buts!
 She has saved us twice!
 We would be dead without her!’

 Mick didn’t mind.
 Today his world had turned upside-down, and it probably would never be the same.

 It changed their color to blood-red – the color of the passing day.
 The mountains continued to sleep, and nobody in this world could wake them up.
 Nobody actually cared about these forgotten pieces of brown dust that had dwelled here for ages.
 The history of this world counted one more day, and this planet traveled several more steps in its eternal movement in the Universe, as well as the man with dirty-pink hair, who took several steps towards the night.
 He turned and looked at a lonely hill hidden beneath an old dry tree.
 The lonely tombstone said: ‘Alii lies here.
 She saved our lives.
 Rest in peace.’

 The next moment, the man turned back and whispered: ‘This is not the end…’

 About the Author

 Kirill Grushevich is a professional game developer.
-The Outback is Kirill’s debut short story, and the basis of his latest game development project, exploring post-apocalyptic Australia.
+The Outback - translated by Alla Demina - is Kirill's debut short story, and the basis of his latest game development project, exploring post-apocalyptic Australia.
 Want to learn more?
 Connect with Kirill on Facebook.